WMSEED/WMSEED.GITHUB.IO/README.md

 Currently, we support pagarme through our payment engines.
 Payment engines are extensions to Catarse that implement a specific payment gateway logic.

-If you have created a different payment engine to Catarse, please contact us so we can link your engine here.
+If you have created a different payment engine to Wmseed, please contact us so we can link your engine here.
 If you want to create a payment engine, please join our mailing list at http://groups.google.com/group/wmseed-dev

   List of payment enginees that are being developed or need to be developed further